-Regular cancer screenings help with early detection and prevention of cancer.
-Screening tests include mammograms for breast cancer, colonoscopies for colorectal cancer, pap smears for cervical and uterine cancer, body checks for skin cancer and more.
-Talk to your doctor to see what screenings are appropriate for you given your family history, age and lifestyle choices.
+Regular cancer screenings help with the early detection and prevention of cancer.
+Screening tests include mammograms for breast cancer, colonoscopies for colorectal cancer, pap smears for cervical and uterine cancer, body checks for skin cancer, and more.
+Talk to your doctor to see what screenings are appropriate for you given your family history, age, and lifestyle choices.
 For more information on cancer screenings, see NFCR’s Cancer Detection Guidelines.

 3. Use sunscreen every day (even during the winter months).

 Skin cancer rates are on the rise and sunscreen has been proven to reduce the risk of skin cancer.
 While people with fair skin may be more likely to develop skin cancer due to sun exposure, people with darker skin tones are at risk as well.
 Sunscreen protects against sunburn as well as harmful ultraviolet rays that can wreak havoc on your skin on cloudy, overcast, or winter days where there is no sunshine.
 Sunscreen also helps prevent premature aging.